The doomer media loves this: Why retirement may be harder to reach for many older Americans in 2026

 This article is doomerism on steroids.
 The US is the worst country in the world, and the economy today is clearly worse than The Great Depression.
 Obviously.

-Other economic studies (linked in the right column of this blog) indicate that almost all retirees say they are “living comfortably” and other studies find that many retirees have over saved for retirement.
+Other economic studies (linked in the right column of this blog) indicate that most retirees say they are “okay financially” and other studies find many retirees have over saved for retirement.

 Reality Check